241209-NET/Group2Backend/README.md

 # Group2Backend

-# Full stack Astronomy App
+# Full stack Astronomy App: ASTRO
-ASTRO - An astronomy-based Social media.
+Astro - An astronomy-based Social media.
+Astro is a full stack application where users can browse NASA images and communicate with other astronomy enthusiasts.
+Users are allowed to search for previous NASA pictures of the day as well as view and write comments.
+Astro will be a place where astonomy lovers can meet up and talk about astonomy.

 ## Project Members
     - Praween Pongpat